 Basic expenses like housing, food, taxes, and healthcare consistently average much higher than the rest of the country.
 A salary of $50,000 or more is recommended to maintain a comfortable standard of living.

 Almost every budget must factor in high transportation costs.
 LA is a car-centric city, which means gas prices soar and insurance can cost well over $100.
 Drivers are burning through gallons of gas much more quickly by sitting in hours of traffic a day.
 Hopefully, Mayor Garcetti's 28 by 2028 Initiative will open up more opportunities for Angelenos to implement public transit in their daily routines.

 In general, Californians voted that their top financial stress is the cost of living overall.

 Californians are fleeing their home state at an alarming rate.
 In 2018, 38,000 more people left California than moved here.
 28,190 people left San Francisco between April and June 2019.

-U.S. Census Bureau reports that middle- and lower-classes are fleeing more rapidly due to the alarming housing crisis.
+The U.S. Census Bureau reports that middle- and lower-classes are fleeing more rapidly due to the alarming housing crisis.
 Those with incomes under $100,000 are in the most trouble.
-According to the Blacktower Financial Management Group, California is the third worst state to retire in, which causes people to move to places like Arizona and Florida.
+According to the Blacktower Financial Management Group, California is the third-worst state to retire in, which causes people to move to places like Arizona and Florida.

-As everyday life becomes more expensive, large and small corporations move elsewhere, taking their employees and most importantly their money with them.
-For example, California is losing far more jobs to China than any other state.
-Simply lowering the cost of living would be equivalent to a boost in GDP for California.
+As everyday life becomes more expensive, large and small businesses move elsewhere, taking their employees and money with them.
+Surprisingly, California is losing far more jobs to China than any other state.

-However, the future of the economy is simply unknown.
-For this reason, new taxes like Split Roll would be devastating to California.
+Therefore, we encourage you to get involved with our coalition against Proposition 15 and higher taxes.
 Click here to donate to and learn more about the Industry Defense Fund that supports our advocacy efforts to combat Prop.
 15, California's dangerous Split Roll tax initiative.